Key Health Coverage Definitions

 The amount an individual must pay for services before a health care plan begins to pay benefits.
 Most plans have a maximum family deductible that is satisfied by the combined expenses of all covered family members, generally two times the individual amount.

-An “aggregate” deductible means that if more than one individual is covered, the family deductible must be met before expenses are paid.
-This applies to our Green Plan.
+An “aggregate” deductible means that if more than one individual is covered, the full family deductible must be met before expenses are paid.
+This applies to our Green plan.

 Dependent